-Even if your business is a sole proprietorship or LLC with no employees, we'd recommend obtaining an EIN to separate your personal and business taxes.
-If you don't have an EIN, you'll need to use your personal SSN for various tax documents and that just opens up the increased possibility for identity theft.
+Even if your business is a sole proprietorship or LLC with no employees, it’s still beneficial to get an EIN.
+It makes it easier to keep your personal and business taxes separate, and it may be required to open a business bank account or apply for business licenses.
+If you don't have an EIN, you'll need to use your personal SSN for various tax documents.

-Only those with a SSN, an Individual Tax Identification Number, or an existing EIN may apply for an EIN.
+Keep in mind that those with an SSN, an individual tax identification number (ITIN), or an existing EIN may apply for an EIN.

 Sometimes, your business may need to reapply for a new EIN.
-Rather than amending your business's existing EIN, you'll be required to submit an entirely new one.
+Rather than amending your business's existing EIN, the IRS requires you to re-apply for one.
 According to the IRS, here are the most common reasons:

 - You change the structure of your business, like incorporating your sole proprietorship or turning your sole proprietorship into a partnership.

-- Your purchase or inherit an existing business.
+- You purchase or inherit an existing business.

 - You created a trust with funds from an estate.